 Ruth always made herself available to districts across the state to assist in their bargaining, said former MEA Vice President Nancy Strachan, who leaned on Beier during a 2008 strike in the Wayne-Westland school district where she was president at the time.

 “Nobody could analyze a school budget like Ruth,” Strachan said.
 “Her ultimate goal was to assist the bargaining teams to reach a fair and equitable settlement.
 At the Bargaining Conference each year it was standing-room-only in her sessions.”

-However, Beier says, it was personal talk around her kitchen table several years ago that started her on a quest for a teaching credential.
+However, it was personal talk around Beier’s kitchen table several years ago that started her on a quest for a teaching credential.